lukassaul/phacades/README.md

 correlations can be drawn.
 It is our hope that the inferences of these correlations will include new insight in the interplay of the observable quantitities.

-THE DATASETS
+# THE DATASETS

 Every dataset we include has as it's first column a "country" name, a two letter country code.
 These arbitrary gegraphic divisions have generally been a pox on the skin of mankind and spaceship earth but they can be of use in a statistical correlation analysis such as this one.
-For this project we limit ourselves to these arbitrary divisions - ignoring for example studies based on County, Continent, or province.
-While this eliminates useful data such as that compiled by the China Project, we must choose anarrow focus to make progress.
+For this project we limit ourselves to these arbitrary divisions - ignoring for example studies based on County, Continent, or Province.
+While this eliminates useful data such as that compiled by the China Project, we must choose a narrow focus to make progress.
 The second column will have a statistic quantified over the region.
 The statistics we seach are of four types:

-1)  Health     e.g. per capital Lung Cancer, death rate, asthma rate
+1)  Health     e.g. per capital Lung Cancer, death rate, asthma rate, dental caries rate
-2)  Economic    e.g. gdp per capita, home ownership rate, income spread, debt rate
+2)  Economic    e.g. gdp per capita, home ownership rate, income spread, debt rate, stock market to income ratio
-3)  Behavioral    e.g. tv use, alcohol use, dairy consumption, church attendance
+3)  Behavioral    e.g. tv use, alcohol use, dairy consumption, church attendance, animal protein consumption
-4)  Situational   e.g. average rainfall,
+4)  Situational   e.g. average rainfall, average altitude, total coastline, averge temperature

 THE FORMATS